HolgerAusB/Teamspeak3-to-MQTT/README.md

 ## Set a cron job for automation
 ### **ONCE AGAIN: Beware that you testet everything well (last step) and have permissions from your hoster to run this bot before activating the cron job**

 Copy the file `ts3-to-mqtt-cron` to your home-path, then you should check/edit on which hours the bot-script should run.
 Then you should replace all 'root' in the file by your normal user.
 There is no need to run the script as root user.
-After that move this file to /etc/cron.d
+After that, move this file to /etc/cron.d